ecatmur/destructive-move-for-libraries/paper.md

 The special member functions are declared as defaulted or deleted as with the move constructor and move assignment operator; similarly for triviality.

 When defined or declared as defaulted, the default implementation for class types is memberwise.
-Since the default prvalue conversion operator is noexcept, there is no need to handle cleanup.
+Since the default prvalue conversion operator is noexcept, there is no need to handle cleanup; `noexcept(true)` is ignored (or possibly ill-formed?).

 For scalars, the builtin behavior is to return or assign the source value respectively; the source value is not altered.